iffy/generalconference/data/eng/1978-10/035-good-health-a-key-to-joyous-living/text.md

 In summary, our physical health goals should be--

   1. To obey the Word of Wisdom;
   2. To maintain proper weight and endurance through regular exercise, adequate rest, and a balanced diet;
   3. To improve or maintain personal and home sanitation;
   4. To practice preventative measures to preserve good health;
   5. To learn and practice home health skills.

 May the application of these principles help each of us live joyously, I pray, in the name of Jesus Christ.
 Amen.

+## References